wp-plugins/abase/readme.txt

 == Changelog ==

+= 2.1.7 =

+Changed database="" attribute to override database in Settings. (database="" used to be synonymous with db="")

+Trailing spaces tolerable in Settings entries.
+Removed default style="width:auto" in tables.

 = 2.1.6 =

 Fixed rlink attribute so it works when pages are specified using page_id=X in the query string instead of requiring Permalinks being set to Post name.
 Set default rlink URL to REQUEST_URI (current page).